Louis Nolan: Early life and education

 Nolan was born on 4 January 1818 to Captain John Babington Nolan (1786–1850), of the 70th (Surrey) Regiment of Foot, and Elizabeth (née Hartley), in York County, Upper Canada.
-Following his father's dismissal from his minor consular post as vice-consul at the British consulate in Milan, Nolan was accepted into the Austrian Inhaber Pioneer School at Tulln, where he was known as Ludwig by his fellow cadets.
 The Nolans had a family tradition of military service; his grandfather Babington Nolan, whose family came from County Carlow, Ireland, had served in the 13th Light Dragoons.
+After leaving the army, John Nolan was appointed honorary British Vice-Consul (an unpaid post) at Milan, then part of the Austrian Empire.
+The post of Vice-Consul gave John Nolan access to Austrian society and, through the influence of an Austrian archduke, he secured for Louis a cadetship in the Austrian Army (10th Imperial and Royal Hussars); he was accepted into the Pionier-Corps-Schule at Tulln at the age of 14, where he was known as Ludwig by his fellow cadets.
 His father's desire to see him given a chance to enter a prestigious branch of the armed forces meant that Nolan was regularly transferred to other cadet schools to learn more about the military.
 Enthusiastic about the cavalry, he was noted as an excellent horseman and student of military theory, as well as history.
 With the multi-lingual nature of Austria-Hungary, he also studied languages, including Hungarian.
 Other subjects studied there included fortification, water engineering, mathematics, fencing, swimming and bridge-building.
 Nolan graduated from the Pioneer School a year early in May 1835, probably following a recommendation from Prince Liechtenstein, and was made a subaltern in the 10th Austrian Hussar regiment.

 Nolan served in Austria, Hungary and on the Polish frontier, and was again noted for his horsemanship and language skills.
 His confidential report from 1838 commended his "great zeal and application", and he was highly popular within the regiment, rising to become the senior lieutenant.
 Despite this, his status as a foreigner and a commoner limited his opportunities for promotion.
 Although promotions in the Austrian Army theoretically were merit-based, in practice favours and money were unofficially exchanged to secure them.
 Nolan's father attempted to get him a commission with the British Army, with little success until Nolan's return to the United Kingdom for the coronation of Queen Victoria in July 1838.
 While there, he secured an interview with Lord Fitzroy Somerset while his father negotiated with the Austrian General Eduard Clam-Gallas to permit Nolan to leave the Austrian army.
 On 23 April 1839, Nolan purchased a commission as a Cornet in the 15th Light Dragoons of the British Army for the price of £450.
 His resignation from the Austrian army was never formalized, and he was not struck off the rolls until 31 October 1899, 45 years after his death.